Snailoba/Snailoba/README.md

 # **Are you sure this is the right person you're looking for?**
 # If yes, then let me introduce myself properly
-# I'm Snailoba, pleasure to meet you...I hate sweetness in savory food
+# I'm Snailoba, pleasure to meet you...I have 0 social skills by the way

 🦄👽👻 I'm working on something, but it's nothing coding related